hans-ob1/neural_cam_ros/README.md

 [![Travis](https://img.shields.io/travis/rust-lang/rust.svg)]()
 [![Codecov](https://img.shields.io/codecov/c/github/codecov/example-python.svg)]()
 # neural_cam_ros
 neural_cam_ros is essentially an ros wrapper of neural-cam.
 The backend framework used is darknet developed by Joseph Redmon.
 You can visit his site here: https://pjreddie.com/darknet/yolo/.
 This module is designed to quickly test the state-of-the-art obstacle detection/tracking for mobile robot platform.
+The package is built using rosbuild, I havent test it in catkin.
 No training option is available in this module.

 ##### Update
   - basic ros-wrapper for obstacle detection is complete